 Since early days, I am keen on technical issues.
 Therefore, I started my studies of chemical engineering at Karlsruhe Institute of Technology after passing my A-levels.
 Over the course of my Bachelor studies, I got a first insight in food engineering.
 Fascinated by the products and processes, I completed my Bachelor successfully with the thesis “Aging of water-based cocoa suspensions”.
 While studying abroad in Denmark and Singapore, as well as the internship at A. Storck KG., I deepened my knowledge in food science and engineering.
 In 2016, I graduated from KIT with the Master thesis “Preparation of submicron emulsions using polymeric emulsifiers“.

 The curiousness to discover new things as well as realizing my own ideas were my motivations to start a PhD.
-The cooperation between the Max-Rubner-Institute (Federal Research Institute of Nutrition and Food) and the KIT Institute of Process Engineering in Life Sciences provides me the opportunity to conduct research in the field of extrusion.

 Focus of Research